 Financial information

-Many users store financial information — such as credit card details, banking credentials, and cryptocurrency wallet data — in their browsers for convenience.
+Many users store financial information, such as credit card details, banking credentials, and cryptocurrency wallet data, in their browsers for convenience.
 Infostealers can extract this data and give hackers access to bank accounts, online payment services, and cryptocurrency wallets.
 Access to this information can lead to significant financial loss.

 Personally identifiable information (PII)

-Personally identifiable information (PII), such as Social Security numbers and addresses, is a often key target for identity theft.
+Personally identifiable information (PII), such as Social Security numbers and addresses, is often a key target for identity theft.
 Criminals use it to impersonate victims, apply for loans, open fraudulent accounts, or commit other crimes.
 Stolen PII is highly valuable, which is why cybercriminals often sell it in bulk on hacker forums, marketplaces, and encrypted messaging platforms.

 Browser fingerprints